entropyqueen/StarSystemSimulation/README.md

 **This is a Work In Progress**

-This project aims at simulating (semi) realistically a star systems, and try out some things like: removing a planet or a sun, making binary system and watch how they evolve, ...
+This project aims at simulating (semi) realistically a star systems in 3D, and try out some things like: removing a planet or a sun, making binary system and watch how they evolve, ...

 ![screenshot](./screenshot/screenshot.png)